bitsongofficial/cosmjs/README.md

   </a>
 </div>

+## Disclaimer
+This is a fork of ["CosmJS"](https://github.com/cosmos/cosmjs) reverted to version 0.27.1 with different dependencies versions meant to work with React Native projects.
+Even though CosmJS (up to version 0.28.4) should be compatible with ES2018 it broke compatibility on some environments by using BigInt in new versions.
+The following Readme and the code in this repository are the same as the main one.
+You can see the changes in metadata and dependencies in the dev branch of this repository.

+## Introduction

 CosmJS is the Swiss Army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers in the Cosmos ecosystem.